squishy-scsi/squishy/docs/applets/index.md

 Squishy allows for the development of modular pieces of combined code and [Torii HDL] gateware called an applet.
 It gives Squishy it's functionality and allows for the extension of said functionality and/or entirely new custom functionality.

-There are currently two built-in applets, the [analyzer], and [taperipper]applets.
-With more built-in applets are planned for the future.
+There is currently one built-in applet, the [analyzer], with more built-in applets are planned for the future.

 Squishy allows you to run your own custom applets, any python packages in the `SQUISHY_APPLETS` directory are attempted to be loaded as an applet, and then exposed to the user to allow them to invoke.